Admission Requirements – Doctoral program

 Admission to the doctoral program is limited to students of exceptionally high competence and promise.
 A master’s degree is required for entry into the doctoral program.

-The following are the general requirements for admission.
+The following are the general requirements for admission:

-- A 3.0 (4.0 system) grade point average in undergraduate studies, and 3.5 in graduate work.
+- A minimum of a 3.0 (4.0 system) grade point average in undergraduate studies, and in graduate work.

 To apply to the doctoral program, go to the University of Tennessee Graduate Admissions Application Online Submission site.

-If you are seeking funding, the application deadline is January 15 prior to the start of the fall for which you are applying.
-Even if you are not seeking funding, you should submit application materials by January 15 to have the best chance of being considered for doctoral studies.
+If you are applying for an assistantship, the application deadline is January 15 prior to the start of the fall for which you are applying.
+Even if you are not interested in an assistantship, you should submit application materials by January 15 to have the best chance of being considered for doctoral studies.
 A limited number of slots open each fall and preference is given to applicants whose materials are submitted by January 15.

 All new students begin their graduate classes in the fall semester.

 If you are interested in applying for a Graduate Teaching Associate position (an assistantship), please indicate this in your application, and be prepared to provide a statement explaining why you are applying for the position.

 Possible sources of funding and other student position opportunities are listed on the UT Graduate School “Costs and Funding” page.